1994 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Here are the four main types of 1994 quarters you’ll encounter:

-Understanding these different types is essential for accurate identification and valuation.
-The P and D quarters were made for circulation with massive mintage, while both S varieties were specially produced for collectors.
+Understanding these four types is essential for accurate identification and valuation.
+The P and D quarters were made for circulation with billions of coins produced, while both S varieties were made exclusively for collectors and sold in annual proof sets.

 1994-P Quarter Value